Here’s what you’ll learn from Bunnings Warehouse's strategy study:

-Masters’ struggle didn’t last long but there are still smaller, more established players in the home improvement market and Bunnings hasn’t let their eyes off them.
+Masters’ struggle didn’t last long but there are still smaller, more established players in the home improvement market and Bunnings hasn’t let its eyes off them.

 But that didn’t stop Bunnings from pursuing another major takeover in 2021.
 It acquired Australia’s largest tile retailer, Beaumont Tiles, ending more than 60 years of family ownership.